 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed budgeted appropriations for the fiscal year ended September 30, 2010.
+Actual general fund expenditures did not exceed budgeted appropriations for the fiscal year ended September 30, 2012.

-The variance between budgeted and actual general fund revenues for the 2010 fiscal year is as a result of lot owners not taking advantage of the discounts, resulting in higher than anticipated revenues.
-The actual general fund expenditures for the 2010 fiscal year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.
+The variance between budgeted and actual general fund revenues for the 2012 fiscal year is as a result of lot owners not taking advantage of the discounts, resulting in higher than anticipated revenues.
+Also, miscellaneous revenues were higher than anticipated.
+The actual general fund expenditures for the current year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.